Owner~Trainer~Breeding Manager~Instructor Specializing in Hunters & Jumpers

 Since that day, Karen has trained many other horses which have been shown successfully in hunters, jumpers, dressage, in hand, halter, English pleasure, equitation, and western pleasure.
 Some have also been fox hunted.
 She starts young horses from scratch as well as finishing horses for the show ring.
 Karen currently shows her Trakehner stallion, Prelude By Mozart, in dressage, hunters, and jumpers.
 This summer, she scored several 9's on dressage tests, something every dressage rider dreams of doing!!
 Karen rides in clinics with nationally recognized instructors as often as possible.

 Karen has taught lessons professionally since 1999.
 Her list of students keeps growing as they tell their friends about her and so on and so on.
 Most of Karen's students are girls that love horses and Karen understands them because she used to be one of them!
 She teaches them to care for horses as well as to ride them and to treat each horse with respect.

 Karen's favorite breed of horse is the Trakehner.
-She is a dedicated breeder of this noble horse and also served on the board of the American Trakehner Association.
+She is a dedicated breeder of this noble horse and also served twice on the board of the American Trakehner Association.
 In 2014, Karen became one of five inspectors in North America for the ATA.
 She is currently an Inspector for the Trakehner Association of North America.